Proactive Biofilm Surveillance™

 - Tailor cleaning protocols to different surface types.
 PTFE and rubber may require more prolonged exposure or different sanitizer chemistries than stainless steel.
 Regularly rotating sanitizers can help prevent resistance and enhance cleaning effectiveness.

-This approach supports Hazard Analysis and Critical Control Points (HACCP) and Food Safety Modernization Act (FSMA) preventive controls by strengthening your environmental monitoring program (EMP) and CIP verification.
+This approach supports Hazard Analysis and Critical Control Points (HACCP) and Food Safety Modernization Act (FSMA) preventive controls by strengthening your environmental monitoring program (EMP) and clean-in-place (CIP) verification.

 Know the Surface, Own the Outcome